What We Fund

 How to Apply

-If you would like to apply for a grant, please send a 1-2 page letter of intent (LOI) that briefly describes the topic of the research study, the sub-types of sarcoma under investigation, principal investigator and affiliation, project timeline and overall project cost to sarcomaLOI@slifkafoundation.org.
+If you would like to apply for a grant, please make sure you are affiliated with a 501(c)(3) and send a 1-2 page letter of intent (LOI) that briefly describes the topic of the research study, the sub-types of sarcoma under investigation, principal investigator and affiliation, project timeline and overall project cost to sarcomaLOI@slifkafoundation.org.
 Please also include relevant NIH biosketches.
 If the LOI is of interest to us, we will respond by sending a grant application to complete.

 Open Science and Collaboration